Ritik1149/HTML-codes/README.md

-My name is Ritik Asija and I have created this folder to save the progress of my college projects. (although too small)
+I have created this repository to save the progress of my college programs.